cs-hasibul/Voice-Recorder/README.md

 # Voice Recorder - Python

 # Description:
-Voice Recorder in Python using sounddevice, wavio and scipy.
+Voice Recorder in Python using sounddevice, wavio and scipy library.

 # How to use
 1. Install Python 3.9.X from [here](https://www.python.org/downloads)